Royal Livingstone Express

 Scenery Highlights

-• Victoria Falls Bridge — iconic 1905 deck-arch bridge at the Zambia/Zimbabwe border
+• Victoria Falls Bridge — iconic 1905 deck-arch bridge at the Zambia/Zimbabwe border, 128 m above the Zambezi gorge

-• Mosi-oa-Tunya National Park — UNESCO World Heritage site, sightings of elephant, giraffe and zebra from the dining car
+• Mosi-oa-Tunya National Park — UNESCO World Heritage site (1989), sightings of elephant, giraffe, hippo and zebra from the dining car

-• Sefsaane Halt — heritage watering stop with photo opportunity next to the steam locomotive
+• Sefsaane Halt — heritage watering stop with photo opportunity next to the active steam locomotive at the gauge-change halt

 Quick Facts